 But is this divisiveness the way it was meant to be and are we doomed to its destiny?
 Is there anything more about the relationship between the nations and the Jews besides their battles?
 Is their anything deeper?

 It is true that in the last few centuries much has changed in the world.
 Oppressive regimes of old have been replaced by democracies.
 Many countries, beginning with the powerful USA, have become havens of religious freedom.
 The forces of emancipation now predominate around the world and they have allowed Jews (and for that matter, people of all persuasions) unprecedented opportunities and equalities.
-There is barely a place in the world today where Jews cannot live in peace and freedom.
+There are many places in the world today where Jews can live in peace and freedom.
 Simply a miracle and a blessing – especially when contrasted to the world of just 200 years ago.
-Yet, the argument still rages whether anti-Semitism has actually waned, or has it just evolved into one with “manners.”
+Yet, the argument still rages – especially since October 7th and the ensuing demonstrations of vile hatred – whether anti-Semitism has actually waned, or has it just evolved into one with “manners.”
 Can and will Jews and non-Jews ever be at complete peace with each other?
 Will the Arab world and the rest of the world ever be able to coexist with a Jewish Israel?